 Why Buy a Repo Truck for Work?

-- Lower upfront cost compared to many dealer trucks
+- Lower upfront cost compared with many dealer trucks

 - Direct access to bank and credit union inventory